DhruvSadhu/WebsiteProject/content/posts/_index.md

 # Extracurricular
-*I prioritize learning.
-Here's a peek into the contents of my mind.
-This website isn't public, if you're here, it's because I'm trying to prove my worth to you, I hope you don't find this bragadocious.
-I mean no disrespect to the art of learning.*
+*This website is not public.
+If you're here, I'm trying to prove my worth to you.
+Hopefully a glimpse at the contents of my mind will do the trick.*

 ### Online Courses